-Pixels filled using spatial synchrony had a r^2 = 0.83 (p < 0.0001; y = 0.94x + 74).
-The results showed that the pixels filled using the spatial synchrony method were closer to actual canopy biomass than those filled using interpolation between two close dates.
-Overall, the total gap filling algorithm performed well in estimating the canopy biomass on a pixel scale, leading to general confidence in the algorithm to fill the scan line missing data gaps (Figure 5).
+Pixels filled using spatial synchrony had a $r^2 = 0.83$ (p < 0.0001; y = 0.94x + 74).
+The gap filling algorithm performed well in estimating the canopy biomass on a pixel scale, leading to general confidence in the algorithm to fill the scan line missing data gaps (Figure 5).
 Since most studies using the Landsat kelp biomass dataset have combined pixels together into coastline segments or patches, we compared the total canopy biomass of coastline segments affected by scan line missing data gaps.
 We aggregated pixels into 500 m coastline segments by assigning each pixel to its closest coastline point along a 500 m grid.
 We then determined if part of that segment contained any missing data lines and excluded those which did not from the analysis.
 The overall relationship had a coefficient of determination of 0.96 (p < 0.0001; y = 0.98x + 16,000).

 This analysis shows that the gap filling algorithm provides excellent data for studies that aggregate data into coastline segments or patches.